Vernon Harris

-Vernon Harris (26 February 1905 – February 1999) was a British screenwriter.
-He often worked with the film director Lewis Gilbert who said:
+Vernon Reginald Harris (26 February 1905 – 26 January 1999) was a British screenwriter.
+Harris was born in Folkestone.
+He worked extensively for radio at the BBC, notably on PC49 and Band Waggon.

+Life and career

+Harris often worked with the film director Lewis Gilbert who said:

 [Harris] worked with me in some way on almost every film I did over nearly forty years.
 In those early days, we very often did the complete screenplay together.
 Vernon’s real strength was as a script editor.
 We would lay out the scenario together and we would then usually depend upon a dialogue writer to supply the dialogue.

 Harris was nominated for an Academy Award for Best Adapted Screenplay for his script for film Oliver!
 (1968).

-Harris was born in Folkestone.
-He worked extensively for radio at the BBC, notably on PC49 and Band Waggon.
-He died in Surrey.
+He died on 26 January 1999, aged 93.